kos-lang/kos/doc/quickstart.md

     base.print(multiply_two_numbers(3, 4)) # Prints: 12

 And this is the third way to declare functions.
-The parentheses contain the expression which is treated like a return statement.
+The expression after the arrow `=>` is treated like a return statement.

     const subtract_two_numbers = (a, b) => a - b